3 Tips to Prevent Common Snowboarding and Skiing Injuries

 By Blake Goehring, Physiotherapist

 Being active and getting outdoors has been a wonderful escape from the restrictions surrounding the COVID pandemic.
-As the time to hit the slopes draws closer, we can identify a few tactics to allow you to seize every minute of this upcoming ski season and stay injury free.
+The last thing you need are skiing injuries or snowboarding setbacks.
+As the time to hit the slopes draws closer, seize every minute of this upcoming ski season with our tips below!

 Tip #1: Protect your Head

-Concussions are among the most common injuries experienced while either skiing or snowboarding.
-This makes perfect sense; fast downhill speeds combined with a snow and ice mixture are not the best ingredients for a soft landing.
-Like “one strapping” a backpack, skiing and snowboarding without a helmet has become an outdated practice and most people on the hill are safety conscious.
+Concussions are among the most common injuries experienced from skiing and snowboarding.
+This makes perfect sense!
+Fast downhill speeds combined with a snow and ice mixture are not the best ingredients for a soft landing.
+Like “one strapping” a backpack, skiing and snowboarding without a helmet has become an outdated practice.
+Most people on the hill are safety conscious.

 Our tip: Wear a helmet!
 Ligaments and muscle injuries heal quickly but your brain does not.
 Helmets significantly decrease trauma to the head during a crash and they also work great to keep those ears warm on chilly days!